LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

                                         and suballocations.
   --fwo <x,y>           Force windowed mode if not already, and allow setting of a custom window location.
                         (Same as --force-windowed-origin)
-  --api <api>           Use the specified API for replay (Windows only).
-                        Available values are:
-                            vulkan      Replay with the Vulkan API enabled. d3d12       Replay with the Direct3D API enabled. all         Replay with both the Vulkan and Direct3D 12 APIs enabled.
-This is the default.
   --no-debug-popup      Disable the 'Abort, Retry, Ignore' message box
                         displayed when abort() is called (Windows debug only).
   --swapchain MODE      Choose a swapchain mode to replay.
 Available modes are: